PixelsCamp/docs/N00BS.md

 You’ll still want to be freshened up for each day and avoid smelling like sweat and greasy pizza.

 Deodorant.
 Please, use deodorant.
 And not the Axe kind either.
-Everyone is sweating from being locked inside the same building for three days even during fall/winter time.
+Everyone is sweating from being locked inside the same building for three days even during spring time.
 And please do not go “all out” either.

 You can use the same pair of pants during the entire event, but please do not use the same tactic with underwear.